 Hi Lake Louise Hostel

 After the day is done, you can head to Bill Peyto’s Cafe, their on-site restaurant for a bite to eat.
 They have a wonderful lounging area with a fireplace if you want to chill after an awesome day of skiing.
 It’s a great place to meet travellers from around the world if you’re up for an excellent conversation.
-I’ve enjoyed my stay here in the past and would recommend it.
+I’ve enjoyed my stay here in the past and would highly recommend it.

 Hotels in Lake Louise